Prebiotics for Dogs

 When to Not Use Prebiotics for Dogs

-Prebiotics are generally safe to use for your dog, but caution is advised for dogs that are immuncompromised.9
+Prebiotics are generally safe to use for your dog, but caution is advised for dogs that are immunocompromised.9

-The labeling included on the prebiotic packaging itself will help alert you when to not use that particular product.
-For example, some products state that they are safe for puppies 6 weeks or older, while others require that puppies be 12 weeks or older.
+The labeling on the prebiotic packaging will help alert you when not to use that particular product.
+For example, some products state that they are safe for puppies six weeks or older, while others require that puppies be 12 weeks or older.

-Packaging will also likely warn against using the product in dogs that are pregnant or nursing.
+Packaging will also likely warn against using the product in pregnant or nursing dogs.

 Be sure to check all of the ingredients that are in a commercial prebiotic.
 These products are typically mixtures, and you want to double-check that your dog is not allergic to any of the compounds included.